mendax1234/Mach-V/README.md

 # Mach-V

-**Mach-V** is an open-source RISC-V processor implementation targeting the Digilent **Nexys 4** FPGA.
+**Mach-V** is an open-source RISC-V processor implementation targeting the Digilent **Nexys 4 DDR** FPGA.
 The project aims to evolve from a standard 5-stage pipeline into a Superscalar, Out-of-Order (OoO), and Multi-core architecture.

-Current status: **RV32IM Pipelined Core running CoreMark.**

 ## Roadmap